-Our most recent carbon audit highlighted that around 10% of our total emissions were produced through packaging, so we decided to try and do something about it.
+Queen’s continue to look for the most sustainable art transportation and storage solutions.
+Our most recent carbon audit highlighted that around 10% of our total emissions were produced through packaging.
+Therefore, we decided to try and do something about it.

 The heaviest of all our packing methods, by a substantial margin, were crates.
-Of course, we have re-usable crates such as ROKBOX available for clients, but sometimes works still require a bespoke crate or the destination in which the artwork is being shipped (if the work isn’t being returned) means that re-usable methods aren’t always appropriate.
+Of course, we have re-usable crates such as ROKBOX available for clients.
+However, sometimes works still require a bespoke crate.
+Or the destination in which the artwork is being shipped means that re-usable methods aren’t always appropriate.

 Our current crates are made from sustainably sourced pine.
 But how could we make them lighter and therefore reduce the amount of energy required to move artworks from A to B?